Summary

 LIND RANCHES: Surrounded by other agricultural pastureland, this 99-acre property is centrally located in the Kamas Valley.
 A majority of the property boasts beautifully established wetlands that are habitat to a variety of seasonal waterfowl.

-SULPHUR SPRINGS: Close to the Historic Monastery Farm, protected by the Summit Land Conservancy in 2022, this 4,869-acre property spans ridgelines and valleys in Morgan County.
+SULPHUR SPRING: Close to the Historic Monastery Farm, protected by the Summit Land Conservancy in 2022, this 4,869-acre property spans ridgelines and valleys in Morgan County.
 The large swaths of uninterrupted sage brush combined with mesic wetlands make it prime habitat for the Greater sage-grouse.

 Want to support the Summit Land Conservancy in other ways?